 The government does not agree that there are significant incentives for deeming individuals to be employees.
 It considers the client to be best able to understand the contractual terms and working practices of those it engages.
 Clients are also best placed to provide responses in real time.

 For this reason, independent contractors will need to go into full time employment as they will be paying the same income tax & NIC as a regular employee.
 In employment they will receive benefits like Statutory Pay, Sick leaves, Holidays and be treated equally like other employees.
 Future Connect Training provides training on payroll where employers will be able to record employee’s details and produce payslips.
 This will help attract high profile companies into employing you.
 We offer Sage payroll training where students can gain skills and an understanding of Sage Payroll to entice major companies into recruiting them.
 This program has specific features which benefit business owners or accounting professionals as it will be ideal when paying employees.

-The courses we offer include practical hands-on training given by certified accountants that will provide a real-world work experience to help get ready to work confidently.
+We offer work experience to help get ready to work confidently.
 The software training we offer is approved by the HMRC when recording employee’s details, salaries, calculating deductions from their pay like tax & National Insurance, benefits, payroll taxes paid by the employer, producing payslips for each employee and reporting their pay to HMRC in a Full Payment Submission (FPS).
-In this software, we focus on the functions, standard in modern-day organisations to ensure that you will be prepared and gain enough experience to specialise in them.
+In this software, we focus on the functions, standard in modern-day organizations to ensure that you will be prepared and gain enough experience to specialize in them.

 Checkout our Industry-specific training programs here.
 We have centres based in London and Birmingham.
 Contact us at 02037908674 or 01212959988 to book a free consultation session.
 You can also email us any questions at firstname.lastname@example.org or visit our website www.fctraining.org for any other information.